grimmpp/audiobox-for-kids/README.md

 </tr></table>

 # What can it do?
-The audiobox plays a mp3 file which is storage on a TF card after a RFID/NFC tag was placed on top of the box.
+The audiobox plays a mp3 file which is storage on a TF card (small SD Card) after a RFID/NFC tag was placed on top of the box.

 ## Preparation
 ### Copy mp3 files on TF Card